sethbern/CSJava/published/csjava/_sources/Unit1-Getting-Started/topic-1-3-variables.rst.txt

     -  **boolean** - which store Boolean values (either true or false).

-**String** is a common object type and is the name of a class in Java.
+**String** is an object type and is the name of a class in Java.
-A *string* object has a sequence of characters enclosed in a pair of double quotes - like "Hello".
+A string object has a sequence of characters enclosed in a pair of double quotes - like "Hello".
-You will learn more about ``String`` objects in Unit 2.
+You will learn more about ``String`` and other object types in Unit 2.

 .. note::

    Some languages use 0 to represent false and 1 to represent true, but Java uses the keywords ``true`` and ``false`` in boolean variables.

 A type is a set of values (a domain) and a set of operations on them.
-For example, you can do addition with int's and double's but not with booleans and Strings.
+For example, you can do mathematical addition with ints and doubles but not with booleans and Strings.

 |Exercise| **Check your understanding**